getalp/PerCom2021-FL/readme.md

 jupyter nbconvert --to script '[ScriptName].ipynb'

 ```
-Simply specify the wanted parameters in the second cell beforehand.
+Simply specify the wanted parameters in the third cell beforehand.

 ### Results Interpretability
 ---